pbo-linaro/crossroad/doc/crossroad.rst

 most usual installation of MinGW-w64, `crossroad` should be able to find your Windows libraries prefix.

+Note that cross-built dependency search through pkg-config won't use `$PKG_CONFIG_PATH` (this variable is only used for native builds).
+If it does, there is a problem in your `configure` file.
+If you wish to add a PATH for pkg-config in cross-compilation mode, please use `$CROSSROAD_PKG_CONFIG_PATH` instead.

 Also if the environment variable `$CROSSROAD_PS1` is set, it will be used as your crossroad prompt, instead of constructing a new prompt from the currently set one.